Anuradhapura

-The city was mostly destroyed and largely deserted after 993 CE, with the Cholar invasion from South India.
-Although several attempts were made by later Sinhalese kings to return the capital to Anuradhapura, it was not re-established as a major population center of the island until the British colonial era in the 19th century CE.
-The revival of the current city began in earnest in the 1870s.
+The city was mostly destroyed and largely deserted after 993 CE, with the Chola invasion from South India.
+Although several attempts were made by later Sinhalese kings to return the capital to Anuradhapura, it was not reestablished as a major population centre of the island until the British colonial era in the 19th century CE.
+Despite its decline as a political centre, Anuradhapura remained a vital pilgrimage site for Buddhists throughout the medieval period and continues to be a significant spiritual destination today.
+The modern revival of Anuradhapura began in the 1870s under British colonial rule, with infrastructure and urban planning initiatives aimed at supporting administration and accommodating pilgrims.
 The contemporary city, much of which was moved during the mid-20th century to preserve the site of the ancient capital, is a major road junction of northern Sri Lanka and lies along a railway line.
-The city is the headquarters of Sri Lanka’s archaeological survey, and tourism is a significant factor in its economy.
+The city is the headquarters of Sri Lanka's archeological survey, and tourism is a significant factor in its economy.

 Etymology

-According to historical records such as Mahavamsa, the origin of the name Anuradhapura is traced to the minister named 'Anuradha' in the court of Prince Vijaya (543–505 BCE), the first Sinhalese king of the island.
-According to the legends related to Vijaya, his minister named 'Anuradha' established the settlement that later became Anuradhapura.
-However, the finding of earlier settlements in the citadel area of the old city dating back to until 10 century BCE would doubt this claim.

-The name 'Anuradhapura' means the 'city of Anuradha' (Anuradha+pura), where "pura" stand for 'city' in Sanskrit, Pali, and Sinhala.
-However, before Anuradhapura was considered a city, it was called the 'Anuradhagrama,' meaning the 'village of Anuradha' (Anuradha+grama).
-This older name was also mentioned in the work of ancient Greek and Roman scholars such as Strabo and Claudius Ptolemy.
-In Ptolemy's world map from 2 century CE, the place was named 'Anourogrammoi.'
-Thus, It is believed that the expansion of this earlier smaller settlement called Anuradhagrama into a city during the reign of Sinhalese king Pandukabhaya (474–367 BCE) in 437 BCE caused the change of the name to Anuradhapura.